Boytobeaman/www.rollingcrates.com/wp-content/plugins/woocommerce-xml-csv-product-import/readme.txt

 == Changelog ==

+= 1.4.5 =
+* improvement: updated tested up to version

+= 1.4.4 =
+* API: add wp_all_import_regenerate_lookup_tables filter to control lookup tables generation

+= 1.4.3 =
+* bug fix: lookup table not updating after import
+* bug fix: attributes not re-counting after import

+= 1.4.2 =
+* bug fix: grant incorrect downloadable product permissions
+* bug fix: update attributes with non utf-8 characters

+= 1.4.1 =
+* bug fix: re-import options not rendering correctly

+= 1.4.0 =
+* improvement: notice on plugin activation when WooCommerce Add-On Pro installed
+* improvement: match cross-sell products by title
+* bug fix: shipping class not imported properly in some cases

 = 1.3.9 =
-bug fix: do not execute product import code when importing other post types
+* bug fix: do not execute product import code when importing other post types

 = 1.3.8 =
-bug fix: stock status not importing properly when _backorders custom field is not set bug fix: product dimensions won't import if 'Virtual' field is not set bug fix: compatibility fix WooCommerce 2.6.x bug fix: remove deprecated function calls for PHP 7.2 compatibility bug fix: unable to import 0 as a value for attributes bug fix: mirror new WooCommerce core behavior that forces all uncategorized products to be assigned to the Uncategorized category bug fix: import attributes with special characters bug fix: recount product terms when updating post status
+* bug fix: stock status not importing properly when _backorders custom field is not set
+* bug fix: product dimensions won't import if 'Virtual' field is not set
+* bug fix: compatibility fix WooCommerce 2.6.x
+* bug fix: remove deprecated function calls for PHP 7.2 compatibility
+* bug fix: unable to import 0 as a value for attributes
+* bug fix: mirror new WooCommerce core behavior that forces all uncategorized products to be assigned to the Uncategorized category
+* bug fix: import attributes with special characters
+* bug fix: recount product terms when updating post status

 = 1.3.7 =
 * improvement: added new filter wp_all_import_recount_terms_after_import